 Routing accounts to the optimal collections resources, and using collection agencies judiciously, minimizes collection costs.
 This approach, part of Experian Health’s collections solution, assures you stay focused on patients who can and will pay, and lets you keep control over important patient-facing processes.

-Collections Optimization Manager continuously monitors changes in propensity to pay scores for patients to help you significantly increase recovery rates.
-Centralized reporting and benchmarking tools provide the analytical insights you need to optimize and improve your collections processes.
+Collections Optimization Manager continuously monitors changes in patients’ ability to pay to help you increase recovery rates significantly.
+Centralized reporting and benchmarking tools provide the analytical insights you to optimize and improve your collections processes.

 Mike Beyer shares his experience using Experian Health's Collections Optimization Manager solution.